El-Wumbus/epub-reader/README.md

 # TODO

 - On the client (`src/index.js`) we could hijack relative links so that we embed the target page instead.
-This way we keep are controls.
+This way we keep our controls.